Chrishell Stause: Personal life

 Stause was engaged to Matthew Morrison from December 9, 2006, to 2007.

 In January 2014, it was confirmed that Stause and Justin Hartley were dating and the couple announced their engagement in July 2016.
-They were married on October 28, 2017.
+The couple married in July 2017.
 In November 2019, Hartley filed for divorce, citing irreconcilable differences.
 Stause alleged that Hartley had let her know about the divorce by text only 45 minutes before the media broke the news.
-She filed for dissolution of marriage in December 2019 and refuted the July 8 separation date previously listed by Hartley.
+She filed for dissolution of marriage in December 2019 and disagreed with the July 8 separation date previously listed by Hartley.
 The divorce was finalized on February 22, 2021.
 She subsequently started dating Dancing with the Stars dancer Keo Motsepe from December 2020 to February 2021.

-Following their split, she announced via Instagram in July 2021 she had begun a romantic relationship with Selling Sunset co-star and boss Jason Oppenheim, which ended in December of the same year.
-In May 2022, Stause confirmed a relationship with Australian musician G Flip.
+She announced via Instagram in July 2021 she had begun a romantic relationship with Selling Sunset co-star and boss Jason Oppenheim, which ended in December of the same year.

+In May 2022, Stause confirmed a relationship with Australian musician Georgia Flipo, better known as G Flip.
+The couple started dating in March and secretly got married in Las Vegas in July of that same year.
+They did not share the news of their nuptials until May 2023.
+In July 2023, on their first anniversary, Chrishell and G Flip held another ceremony in Palm Springs.
+The couple shared that they plan to have a wedding every year on their anniversary.

 Both of Stause's parents died from lung cancer between 2019 and 2020.
 Stause has four sisters.
-Her oldest sister, Shonda, made an appearance on seasons 1 and 3 of Selling Sunset and resides in St. Louis.
+Her oldest sister, Shonda, appeared on seasons 1, 3 and 7 of Selling Sunset and resides in St. Louis.